Top things to do in Iceland

 Our guide took us to the most beautiful (in my opinion) part of Ásbyrgi, the serene Botnstjörn pond.
 There is an easy walk (0.8 km) to the pond from the parking lot.

-This pond is what is left of a big waterfall which once cascaded from the cliffs and it is unbelievably peaceful there.
+This pond is what is left of a big waterfall that once cascaded from the cliffs and it is unbelievably peaceful there.
 I can tell you that in my eyes this pond and the surrounding cliffs are like out of this world and I could stay there for hours, which I have done many times during my camping trips to Ásbyrgi.

 Ásbyrgi belongs to Vatnajökull National Park and is 3.5 km in length and 1.1 km across with walls as high as 100 meters.
-After our visit to the pond, there was a half an hours coffee break at the cafè - supermarket at Ásbyrgi.
-See also my travel-blog about my favourite place in Iceland:

 Our eighth stop was made at Tjörnes peninsula to visit the puffins - but you can spot them here from April until mid-August.
 I love this beautiful bird with the colourful beak.
 And I have noticed that our foreign visitors are also eager to spot a puffin.